NationalAssociationOfRealtors/reso-api-server/README.md

 ### Avoiding Duplicate Records

 The underlying MongoDB database does a good job of avoiding duplicates if you are depending on the GUID attached to reach record.
 Real Estate listings are coded, but not with a GUID approach.
 A listing database relies on a different "key".
 In the case of this server, listing records have a key of "ListingId".
-Since the key being used is not GUID, there  re special mechanisms used to control duplicates.
+Since the key being used is not GUID, there are special mechanisms used to control duplicates.

-The first approach to avoid duplicates is to create an index that enforces uniquenes.
+The first approach to avoid duplicates is to create an index that enforces uniqueness.
 In order to use this approach, set the configuration EXTERNAL\_INDEX to "false".
 This approach takes advantage of the built-in capabilites of MongoDB.

 An alternative to preventing duplicates with a MongoDB index is to create an index in-memory.
 Upon startup, the database is scaned an an in-memory index is created.
 In order to use this approach, set the configuration EXTERNAL\_INDEX to "true".
 Although this approach performes better than the MongoDB index approach, manipulation of the database (from the command line for instance) will corrupt the in-memory index.